Cedar train wreck: Rolling stock disposition

 The No. 611 locomotive and the six damaged cars were towed to Roanoke Shops in Roanoke, Virginia, where they were all repaired and put back into service in less than a month.
 However, the locomotive's sand dome and tender retained their dents.
 In 1959, No. 611 was retired from revenue service and donated to the Roanoke City Council, who put it on display at the Virginia Museum of Transportation (VMT) since it was left in excellent condition after its accident.
 In 1981–1982, N&W's successor, Norfolk Southern (NS) restored the locomotive to operating condition for use in pulling excursion trains on their steam program until it returned to the VMT in 1995.
 In 2013–2015, VMT restored No. 611 to operation again with $3.5 million donated from nearly 3,000 donors all over the United States and 18 foreign countries.
 The seam line dents on the locomotive's tender were also removed during its restoration.
 The VMT now operated No. 611 as a traveling exhibit.

 The first car, express baggage car No. 123, was sold for scrap in 1968 at Kaplan's Scrapyard in Elmira, New York.
 The second car, RPO No. 94, was scrapped in Roanoke around 1968.
 The third car, P3 class coach No. 539, was retired from N&W passenger service in 1971 and used in commuter rail service in Chicago, Illinois.
 In 1982, it was acquired by NS for use in their steam program until it was donated to the Watauga Valley Chapter of the National Railway Historical Society (NRHS) ten years later, where it was now use for lease in public and private excursions by Amtrak and some various heritage railroads and railroad museums.
 The fourth and fifth cars, Pm class Nos.
 1727 and 1729, were both sold to the Ontario Northland Railway in 1971.
 The sixth car, Pm class No. 1734, was renumbered to 1008 in 1970.
 One of the undamaged cars, the Ohio State University was preserved and currently owned by the Florida-Georgia Railway Heritage Museum, which operated it in excursion service on their Georgia Coastal Railway in Kingsland, Georgia.
+This car was once a 10-6 sleeper built for the Pennsylvania Railroad (PRR) and then converted into an 84-seat smoking car.